 We believe that everyone at South Park School has the right to feel both physical and emotional health and safety.
 To ensure this we have adopted the following code of conduct, which is aligned with the BC Human Rights Code:

-At South Park School we commit to playing and working safely, respectfully and responsibly.
+At South Park Family School we commit to playing and working safely, respectfully and responsibly.

-As staff, we strive to model the code in our interactions with each other and with all members of this community.
-When students make choices contrary to the code of conduct, we help them to think through the following questions:
+As staff, we model our code in our interactions with each other and with the children and parents of this community.
+When students make choices contrary to the code of conduct we help them to think through the following:

 - What need was I trying to meet?